By Cleo Vivas-Rojas

 Genesis House offered shorter-lived creative installations that blended design, technology, and immersive presentation.
 I had the joy of visiting The Forest Within and Chroma: Tales Between Hues, and both were fantastic.
 These experiences felt thoughtfully designed — immersive without being overwhelming — inviting visitors to slow down and fully inhabit the space.

-Housed in a beautifully restored former bank in Lower Manhattan, Hall des Lumières has hosted large-scale digital exhibitions dedicated to artists like Klimt and Chagall, as well as space-themed experiences in partnership with NASA.
+Hall des Lumières has hosted large-scale digital exhibitions dedicated to artists like Klimt and Chagall, as well as space-themed experiences in partnership with NASA.
 Here, the architecture itself becomes part of the experience, amplifying the impact of light, motion, and sound.

 What Immersive Art Brings to the Table